crowncoder0797/React-D3-Trading-Day/README.md

+2019-may
+---
+Great things about this UI is that:
+1) No page refresh (everything async)
+2) algolia-instant-search component is pretty spiffy
+3) a visually stunning configuration of react-stock-chart's heikin-ashi candle-stick-charts
+    - lets not forget about a stylized candlestick rescued from vx/demo.
+4) It embraces skeumorphic design principles to render analog styled UI

+Did I mention,
+it has a d3's force-layout executed with carefree ease and abandon of react-hooks, context.

 2019-april
 ---

 - these are the building blocks to bigger ideas
 - it's sorta messy but lots of things work here